The geometric average size of Selmer groups over function fields

 In this section we introduce a compactification of $\smespace d B$ and determine the divisors in the complement of $\smespace d B$.
 By showing these divisors are generically smooth in fibers over $B$, we will be able to conclude that the generic ramification orders of the Selmer space over these divisors are tame, which will allow us to compare the monodromy associated to the Selmer space in characteristic $0$ and characteristic $p$.
-We now introduce the first of the above mentioned divisors.